The EPIC Lift Capacity Test (ELC) is an integral part of functional capacity evaluation (FCE). The ELC has been designed to assess the questions:

 There are many peer-reviewed studies that demonstrate the ELC’s safe use in populations of persons with physical impairments.
 For more information please see ELC Research.

 The ELC Equipment is available through EpicRehab-approved providers.
-Below is a list of the items included in the Matheson Integrated Lifting Evaluation System—EPIC Package provided through Roy Matheson and Associates.
+Below is a list of the items included in the Matheson Integrated Lifting Evaluation System—EPIC Package provided through Matheson Development.
 Other vendors’ packages will vary.

 The ELC test is backed by an ongoing active program of research to develop and provide normative data and links to other instruments and activities.